 Mystery Hill gets the Stonehenge comparison because it’s made of rocks, it’s older than anybody who’s alive today, and its origins are unclear.
-But that’s a lot like saying Westminster Abbey and the First Baptist Church of Fish Trap, Kentucky, are similar because they're both churches.
-Or, more accurately and without the distracting American town reference, that your house and the Kremlin are both made of bricks.
+But that’s a lot like saying that your house and the Kremlin are similar because they're both made of bricks.
 Architecturally, there’s no comparison.

-Another vague similarity is that some people claim Mystery Hill is an observatory for keeping track of solstices and other such astronomically based events that humans always seem to have a need to keep track of.
+Another vague similarity is that some people claim Mystery Hill is an observatory for keeping track of solstices and other such astronomically based events.
 I’ve never been a big proponent of the giant stone calendar idea, though, even with the actual Stonehenge.
 It just seems that there are way better ways to keep track of time.
 If ancient Egyptians could come up with a way to make ice in the middle of the desert, then ancient Europeans can at least come up with a more manageable way to track stars and seasons.
-And that goes for whoever built Mystery Hill.
-If you’re smart enough to track the sky in the first place, you’re smart enough to devise something less unwieldy to do it with.

-As I’ve already implied, no one really knows how old it is (which is strange to me, as we claim to be able to date everything from quasars to dirt clods), so that makes people attribute its builders to a wide range of people from Native Americans to pre-Columbus Europeans to Colonial-era settlers.
-Strangely, no space aliens, though.
-Says something in itself, I think, when the crackpots don’t claim it.
-Also adding to the difficulty is that the site’s been contaminated multiple times in its history by people moving and removing stones, some out of chicanery and others for practical reasons.
+As I’ve already implied, no one really knows how old it is, so that makes people attribute its builders to a wide range of people from Native Americans to pre-Columbus Europeans to Colonial-era settlers.
+Strangely, no space alien theories.
+Adding to the difficulty is that the site’s been contaminated multiple times in its history by people moving and removing stones, some out of chicanery and others for practical reasons.
 Markings have also been found in the stone that some claim are ancient runes and others say are scratch marks from gardening tools and tree roots.
 I love situations where somebody is definitely wrong.

-And that is a great thing about the site.
-It’s separated enough from the main entrance that you feel like you’re in the middle of a primeval forest, but not so far that you have to actually do anything close to hiking.
-It’s more like you pleasantly stroll to the site.
-In the winter the area's even set up for snowshoeing.
-Inside this outer wall of stones is the main part of Mystery Hill.
-Fences, chains, and signs show you exactly how to enter, navigate, and exit it.
-Spray-painted symbols show you what they believed the purposes of the individual rocks are.
-Numbered signs correspond to explanations listed in the literature you receive when you buy your tickets.
-All told, the literature lists 32 different points of interest on the site (in addition to the 15 more astronomical points of interest).
-I have no idea how they wrung that much blood out of the stones.
 The stone arrangements include a table-like set-up; various cairns, monoliths, and bivouacs; a number of random walls and wells; and a short tunnel.
-At the end of it all is a wooden observation tower that elevates you a short distance above the site for a bit of perspective (but only a small bit).
-My pictures of the place don’t do a good job of encapsulating it at all, but that's only partially due to my lack of skill at setting up shots.
-Mostly it’s due to the asymmetrical nature of the site and the fact that there is not one bit of it that can stand as iconic of the rest.
+At the end of it all is a wooden observation tower that elevates you a short distance above the site.
+My pictures of the place don’t do a good job of encapsulating it at all, but that's only mostly due to my lack of skill at setting up shots.
+It’s also due to the asymmetrical nature of the site and the fact that there is not one piece of it that can stand as iconic of the rest.